 Structure and Procedure.
 The Dissertation Prospectus Examination will consist in a written part and an oral part.
 The written part will consist of the student’s dissertation prospectus and a substantive paper on the subject of the dissertation (perhaps a chapter of the dissertation).

-1. The prospectus is to include a chapter-by-chapter outline of the dissertation.
+- The prospectus is to include a general introduction to the topic and a chapter-by-chapter outline of the dissertation.
 The prospectus is supposed to give to the committee members a good idea of how the student intends to put the whole dissertation together.
 It is therefore best that the prospectus include an outline of each chapter in as much detail as the student can provide.

-3. The substantive paper submitted for the Dissertation Prospectus Examination should not be a mere introduction to the dissertation, nor a mere summary and exposition of some main ideas to be discussed in later parts of the dissertation.
-One or two ideas that are central to the dissertation should be developed at some length.
+- The substantive paper submitted for the Dissertation Prospectus Examination should not be a mere introduction to the dissertation, nor a mere summary and exposition of some main ideas to be discussed in later parts of the dissertation.
+One or two ideas that are central to the dissertation should be developed at some length and should be judged to constitute a viable direction for the dissertation.

-4. The oral part of the Dissertation Prospectus Examination is based upon the student’s written work, and will include an examination of the student’s knowledge of the specialized field of the proposed dissertation.
-More generally, the examination is also testing the student’s knowledge of the broader field of philosophy of which the dissertation topic is a part.
+- The oral part of the Dissertation Prospectus Examination is based upon the student's written work, and will include an examination of the student's knowledge of the specialized field of the proposed dissertation.
+More generally, the examination is testing the student's knowledge of the broader field of philosophy of which the dissertation topic is a part, and their ability to make publishable contributions to this field.

 The student is responsible for submitting the appropriate Departmental form to schedule the oral portion of Dissertation Prospectus Examination, which must be signed by the Director of Graduate Studies, the Department Chair, and the student’s Advisor.
-The form must be returned to the Director of Graduate Studies at least two weeks before the oral portion of the Dissertation Prospectus Examination is to be held.
+The form must be returned to the Director of Graduate Studies at least two weeks before the oral portion of the Dissertation Prospectus Examination is to be held (forms can be found under the resource tab).
 The written portion of the exam comprising the prospectus and substantive paper must also be turned in two weeks before the oral portion of the exam.
 When the examination is scheduled, the student’s Advisor should obtain the Departmental form for recording the results of the Dissertation Prospectus Examination.
 That form is to be completed and returned to the Director of Graduate Studies at the completion of the examination.

 If a student is scheduled to take a Dissertation Prospectus Exam, and the student does not successfully petition for an extension of the deadline for taking that examination but also fails to take the scheduled examination, then the student will automatically fail that examination.